 How to Become Eligible

-To become an eligible surplus lines insurer, the company must be licensed in its home state or country to sell insurance, but it may not be licensed in Texas.
+To become an eligible surplus lines insurer, the company must be licensed in its home state or country to sell insurance.

 Each insurer must register with the Texas Department of Insurance (TDI), which is responsible for keeping a record of surplus lines insurers in the state.

-A foreign surplus lines insurer is an insurer that is domiciled in the United States.
+A foreign surplus lines insurer is an insurer that is domiciled in the United States, but outside of Texas.
 TDI is responsible for determining the evidence filing requirements for foreign insurers in Texas.

 Foreign insurers must meet the following requirements to become eligible surplus lines insurers in Texas, in accordance with the Texas Insurance Code and the Texas Administrative Code: